Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

 The default environment variable file named .env which is placed in the project directory.
 The following syntax rule applied to the .env file.

+* VAR=VAL
+* Line beginning with “#” are processed as comments and ignored.
+* Blank Lines are
+In Lightning Oracle, configuration settings are divided into four sections.